Benedict-Ik/Smartherd-flutter-tutorial/README.md

-# Image-assets branch
+# Buttons-and-Alert branch

-This tutorial aims to explain how you can successfully add image assets to your project
+This tutorial aims to explain how you can successfully use buttons and alerts in your project

 We explain the following:

-* How to use Images in your app
+* How to use Elevated button
-* How to load image from Assets
+* How to use alert dialog
-> - Assets are the resources that you add locally in your app